njustmengfanyu/Telltale/README.md

 # About
-### This is the implementation of paper "Try to Poison My Deep Learning Data?
+### This is the implementation of the NDSS 2025 paper "Try to Poison My Deep Learning Data?
 Nowhere to Hide Your Trajectory Spectrum!"(Telltale).
 Step 1: Installing the dependencies needed to run this repository.
 ```
 pip install -r requirements.txt